ufs-community/land-DA_workflow/docs/source/DASystem.rst

 To create the DA experiment, the user should create or modify an experiment-specific configuration ``yaml`` file.
 This ``yaml`` file should contain certain fundamental components: geometry, window begin, window length, background, driver, local ensemble DA, output increment, and observations.
 These components can be implemented differently for different models and observations types, so they frequently contain distinct parameters and variable names depending on the use case.
 Therefore, this section of the User's Guide focuses on assisting users with understanding and customizing these top-level configuration items in order to run Land DA experiments.
 Users may also reference the `JEDI Documentation <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/using/building_and_running/config_content.html>`__ for additional information.

-..
-COMMENT: What about: state; model, linear model; model aux control, model aux error; background error (rather than background); initial condition (is this basically included in the backgroun section?); cost function; minimizer; and output

 Users may find the following example ``yaml`` configuration file to be a helpful starting point.
 This file (with user-appropriate modifications) is required by JEDI for snow data assimilation.
 The following subsections will explain the variables within each top-level item of the ``yaml`` file.

 .. code-block:: console